mozilla/id-specs/browserid/index.md

 The BrowserID support document (or delegated-support document) MAY be served with cache headers to indicate longevity of the BrowserID support parameters.

+The BrowserID support document (or delegated-support document) MAY be dynamic and change based on the `domain` query string parameter's value.

 ### Authenticating Users

 A BrowserID-compliant domain MUST provide a user-authentication web flow starting at the URI referenced by the `authentication` field in its published BrowserID support document.